 Will I need to have permanent teeth removed?

 Our orthodontists believe in using a no extraction approach.
 Our patients will retain all of their permanent teeth while receiving treatment.
 This is important for younger patients who have teeth crowding.
 We will correct the crowing to create sufficient space for their remaining teeth to grow.

 Braces typically will not hurt.
 However, your teeth may become sore or sensitive after first receiving braces or adjustments.

 Do you offer braces that are more cosmetically pleasing?

 iSmiles Orthodontics is happy to offer a variety of options, including clear ceramic braces, traditional metal braces, self-ligating Damon®️ Braces, lingual braces, Invisalign®️ Teen, and Invisalign®️ clear aligners.

 Can I go back to school or work after getting my braces?

-Absolutely.
-The initial discomfort after having the braces put on is minimal and should not prevent you from doing your regular activities.
+Yes!
+The discomfort after receiving braces should not prevent you from your daily activities.

-Like anything new it can take time to get used to having braces.
-Initially your teeth may be more sensitive, but braces never get in the way of enjoying your regular activities.
+It may take time to get used to having braces.
+Your teeth may become more sensitive, but braces will not stop you from your normal routine.